scaratozzolo/scaratozzolo.github.io/Bookmarklets/README.md

 * e - Chancemaker
 * r - Fractal Engine
 * z - First Available Upgrade
-* x - Pause/Start Big Cookie Autoclicking
+* x - Pause/Start Autoclicking
 * c - Manual Big Cookie Clicking
+* v - Manual Shimmer Clicking
+* b - Turn on/off Auto Big Cookie Clicking
+* n - Turn on/off Auto Shimmer Clicking

 *Note: All numbers are referring to the number keys at the top of the keyboard, not the numpad*